Beokro/minix_virtural_machine/README.md

 	<img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/21.png" width='400' height='300'/> <br><br>

 4. Minix3 will promot you more questions about the hardware spec you want to use.
-You can choose the value that best suits your need but if you are not sure what you want,  press 'Enter' to choose the default value.
+You can choose the value that best suits your need but if you are not sure what you want,  press `Enter` to choose the default value.
 There are few tips we want to give in case you run in any unexpected situcation. <br>
 	- if the screen blanks, press CTRL+F3 to select "software scrolling"<br>
 	- if things go wrong, press CTRL+C to abort and start over.<br>
 	<br><br>